-The State Personal Income Tax Revenue Bonds are special obligations of the respective Authorized Issuers, secured by and payable solely from Financing Agreement Payments payable by the State Comptroller to the applicable Trustee and Paying Agent (the "Trustee" or "PayingAgent") on behalf of the respective Authorized Issuers in accordance with the terms and provisions of a Financing Agreement by and between the respective Authorized Issuers and the Director of the Budget, subject to annual appropriation by the State Legislature, and the Funds and accounts established under the applicable general resolution (other than the Rebate Fund and other Funds as provided in the applicable Resolution).
+The State Personal Income Tax Revenue Bonds are special obligations of the respective Authorized Issuers, secured by and payable solely from Financing Agreement Payments payable by the State Comptroller to the applicable Trustee and Paying Agent (the "Trustee" or "Paying Agent") on behalf of the respective Authorized Issuers in accordance with the terms and provisions of a Financing Agreement by and between the respective Authorized Issuers and the Director of the Budget, subject to annual appropriation by the State Legislature, and the Funds and accounts established under the applicable general resolution (other than the Rebate Fund and other Funds as provided in the applicable Resolution).
 State Personal Income Tax Revenue Bonds are entitled to a lien, created by a pledge under each of the general resolutions authorizing State Personal Income Tax Revenue Bonds, on the Pledged Property.

 The Enabling Act and each of the general resolutions permit the Authorized Issuers to issue additional State Personal Income Tax Revenue Bonds subject to statutory limitations on the maximum amount of bonds permitted to be issued by Authorized Issuers for Authorized Purposes and the additional bonds test described herein included in each of the general resolutions authorizing State Personal Income Tax Revenue Bonds.
-In accordance with the additional bonds test described herein, Revenue Bond Tax Fund Receipts of approximately \$24.0(1) billion are available to pay financing agreement payments on a pro-forma basis, which amount represents approximately 6.4 times the maximum annual Debt Service for all Outstanding State Personal Income Tax Revenue Bonds.
+In accordance with the additional bonds test described herein, are Revenue Bonds.
+In accordance with the additional bonds test described herein, Revenue Bond Tax Fund Receipts of approximately \$27.7 billion are available to pay financing agreement payments on a pro-forma basis, which amount represents approximately 6.5 times the maximum annual Debt Service for all Outstanding State Personal Income Tax Revenue Bonds.
 It should be noted, however, that if New York State taxpayer donations to the State Charitable Gifts Trust Fund approach maximum levels of participation, the aggregate amount of New York State Personal Income Tax Receipts would be materially and adversely affected which, in turn, could result in a material reduction in the debt service coverage on State Personal Income Tax Revenue Bonds.
-(2) As noted above, however, additional bonds may not be issued unless the additional bonds test under the respective general resolution has been satisfied.
+As noted above, however, additional bonds may not be issued unless the additional bonds test under the respective general resolution has been satisfied.